Causes of Single Ventricle Defects

 The second procedure is performed between 4 and 8 months of life.
 During this procedure (called Glenn or hemi-Fontan procedure), blood from your baby’s head and upper body is diverted directly to the lungs.

 The third surgery is undertaken between 2 and 4 years of life.
 During this surgery (called Fontan procedure), blood from the abdomen and lower half of the body is diverted directly to the lungs.
 Until the third surgery is completed, the oxygen level in your child’s body will continue to be lower than normal.
 After the third surgery, most children will have normal oxygen levels in their blood.

-Successful management of single ventricle defects has been possible only over the past few years and doctors continue to follow these children to better understand the long-term outcomes.
+Successful management of single ventricle defects has been possible only over the past few decades and doctors continue to follow these children to better understand the long-term outcomes.
 With improvements in management, children with single ventricle defects are able to live longer and more meaningful lives.

 Even after your child has recovered fully from the surgery, he or she will require lifelong follow-up care with a heart specialist and will need to be on medications in the long-term.

 Your child also will be required to take antibiotics during dental procedures to prevent infections that may cause inflammation of the heart (endocarditis).

 Long-term outcomes in children with single ventricle defects depend on factors, such as the exact nature of the heart defect and associated genetic or non-cardiac abnormality, if any.
 Some of these children can have relatively normal development and successfully be able to complete school and college.
 They may be able to participate in recreational sports.
 A few children with single ventricle defects have reached adulthood and have had children of their own.

 Some children with single ventricle defects will require additional procedures as they grow.